How The ATG Split Squat Ended My Injury Struggles

 How to do the ATG split squat + Regressions

-The ATG split squat can be performed by have one foot ahead of the other in a short lunge position, then squatting down.
-The goal is to have the hamstring covering the back of the calf with you knees properly over your toes.
+How do you do the ATG split squat?
+The ATG split squat can be performed by having one foot ahead of the other in a short lunge position and then squatting down.
+The goal is to have the hamstring covering the back of the

 Regressions: